vokhidovhusan/dataset-done/README.md

 ```

 ### Run
-#### extract images from multiple videos
+#### Extract images from multiple videos
-Extracts every frame by default from multiple videos and saves the extracted images in a folder.
+Extracts every frame from multiple videos and saves the extracted images in a folder by default.

 ```python extract-images-from-video.py multiple_videos --dir [videos_path]```